mattermost/docs/source/install/self-managed-changelog.md

   -
   - Mattermost v8.1.3 contains no database or functional changes.
   - Fixed a potential read after write issue when loading license.
-  - Prepackaged Calls plugin version v0.18.2.
+  - Prepackaged Calls plugin version [v0.18.2](https://github.com/mattermost/mattermost-plugin-calls/releases/tag/v0.18.2).
-  - Fixed a panic where a simple worker would crash if if failed to get a job.
+  - Fixed a panic where a simple worker would crash if it failed to get a job.
 - **8.1.2, released 2023-09-08**
   - Mattermost v8.1.2 contains medium severity level security fixes.
 [Upgrading](https://docs.mattermost.com/upgrade/upgrading-mattermost-server.html) to this release is recommended.
 Details will be posted on our [security updates page](https://mattermost.com/security-updates/) 30 days after release as per the [Mattermost Responsible Disclosure Policy](https://mattermost.com/security-vulnerability-report/).
   - Mattermost v8.1.2 contains the following database changes: